 It was observed that with as little as 8 minutes of stroking, a dog's overall heart rate can be decreased.
 Since an elevated heart rate is usually a common indicator of stress, this simple act of petting is a convenient and effective way to calm down a dog.

 As with most things in this world, there can be too much of a good thing, and physical contact is no different.
 It has been observed that excessive hugging can actually cause a dog's stress levels to increase.
-According to experts, hugging is in effect restricting a dog's ability to express movement and makes them feel trapped, which they dislike.
+According to experts, and related dog anxiety studies, hugging is in effect restricting a dog's ability to express movement and makes them feel trapped, which they dislike.

 Hugging actually increases their heart and breathing rate, and elevates a dog's stress hormones.
 It is only natural for a human to hug a dog to show him affection, but it would be wise to keep in mind that the dog does not necessarily see it in the same light.